learn-co-curriculum/cssi-10.1-webapp-architecture/README.md

 ###The Design Doc
 By the end of today your team will have decided on what app to build and outlined the steps to make sure you are successful.
 The design doc is [here](https://docs.google.com/document/d/1FfGkMtNuSul1wQFao-soWyBBRIQBPBSQVrjKTS0HGGU/edit?usp=sharing).
 You will copy and paste the template into your own new Google Doc on your own account.
 Then share it with your team.

-The meat and potatoes of the design doc os questions 5-7.
+The meat and potatoes of the design doc is questions 5-7.
 That's where we're going to spend most of our energy today, and where you should spend most of you energy this afternoon.
 Don't be the group that has nothing to turn in because they spend 90 minutes deciding on a team name!

 ###What makes Movie Spotter Work?